Descent098/ezcv/docs/included-themes.md

 ### First Party sections

-Here is the list of first party sections supported (check each template to see which of these is supported):
+Here is the list of first party sections supported (check each theme to see which of these is supported):

 ```
 Projects: Various projects you have worked on in the past